balderdashy/sails-docs/getting-started/getting-started.md

 Sails uses ![REST][REST] for structuring its resources.
 That means we will be using *CRUD* (Create, Read, Update, Delete) methods when dealing with resources.

 Luckily Sails uses ![Blueprints][Blueprints] that help us avoid writing a lot of boilerplate code to define CRUD actions on our resources.
-All we need is a model and controller for our resource.
+All we would normally need is a model and controller for our resource.
+For the purpose of this tutorial, we will implement these CRUD actions ourselves.

 In this section we will add the ability to create new articles in our application and be able to view them.
 This is the "C" and the "R" from CRUD: creation and reading.

-## Laying down the ground work

-Let's create our resource with a generator

-	sails generate api Article
-		info: Created a new api!

-That will generate a controller @ `api/controllers/ArticleController.js` and a model @ `api/model/Article.js`.

 Before we continue we will need to configure our application to use a local disk database provided by `sails-disk`.
 A simple modification of `config/models.js` will do.
-Uncomment `connection: 'localDiskDb',` and `migrate: 'alter'` to make the file look similar to this:
+Uncomment `migrate: 'alter'` to make the file look similar to this:

 ```javascript
 module.exports.models = {